21lakshh/Spam-Mail-Prediction/README.md

-# **Spam Mail Prediction**
+# Spam Mail Prediction

+This project categorizes emails into **Spam** and **Non-Spam** (Ham) using natural language processing (NLP) techniques and machine learning.
+The model uses **Logistic Regression** for classification.
 Email spam is a pervasive issue that affects individuals and businesses alike.
 This project aims to classify emails as spam or legitimate using machine learning.
 By transforming email content into meaningful numerical representations, the model identifies patterns that distinguish spam from regular mail.

-## **Features**
+## Project Features
-### **Text Preprocessing**

-**Vectorization**: TF-IDF (Term Frequency-Inverse Document Frequency), Gives high importance to unique words that maybe useful, learns the vocabulary and inverse document frequencies for each word in the data. words that appear frequently are given less importance and converts all textual data into feature vectors (numeric data)
+- **Text Data Preprocessing**:

- splits text into tokens and calculates frequency of each token but excludes stop_words list
+  - Text is split into tokens, and the frequency of each token is calculated

- min_df : terms that appear at least 1(more than 1) once are included.
- stop_words : Excludes Common english words
+  - Common English words are removed using the `stop_words` parameter.
- lowercase : Converts all textual data to lowercase before converting it
+  - All text data is converted to lowercase before processing.

+- **Feature Extraction**:
-used for converting a collection of text documents into a matrix of TF-IDF features.
-TF-IDF (Term Frequency-Inverse Document Frequency) is a technique used to convert textual data into numerical form while emphasizing words that are more unique or important in each document.
+  - The project utilizes **TF-IDF** (Term Frequency-Inverse Document Frequency) to convert text data into numerical feature vectors.
+This method helps emphasize important and unique terms in the emails.

-Data Splitted into **Train**, **Test** and **Validation**

-**Model Selection**: Logistic Regression to predict whether mail is spam or real.
+  - **min_df** parameter ensures terms that appear more than once are included, removing very rare terms.

+- **Logistic Regression**:
+  - The model uses logistic regression for binary classification, predicting whether an email is spam or non-spam.

+- **Performance**:
-- Accuracy on Training Data: 96.87%
+  - **Train Accuracy**: 96.87%
-- Accuracy on Testing Data: 96.59%
+  - **Test Accuracy**: 96.59%
-- Accuracy on Validation Data: 95.81%
+  - **Validation Accuracy**: 95.81%

-This model can be used in real-world applications to combat spam mails.
+## Visualization

+- **Spam vs Non-Spam Distribution**: The project visualizes the distribution of spam and non-spam emails in a **pie chart** to give a quick overview of the dataset.

+## Libraries and Technologies Used

+- **NLP Techniques**: Tokenization, Stopword Removal, TF-IDF Vectorizer
+- **Machine Learning**: Logistic Regression
+- **Visualization**: Matplotlib (for pie chart)
+- **Other Libraries**: Pandas, Scikit-learn, Numpy